03 Dec Causes And Treatment Of Abdominal Pain

 Initially, pain medication may be used to provide you with pain relief until your condition is diagnosed and the appropriate treatment determined.
 Once the cause is determined, you may require antibiotics for an infection, muscle relaxants for cramps, or any of a variety of treatments pain doctors have at their disposal.

-The Double Board Certified pain management doctors at Premier Pain Consultants in San Antonio offer non-invasive pain management with treatments that have a greater than 90% success rate.
+The Double Board Certified pain management doctors at Texas Pain Network in San Antonio offer non-invasive pain management with treatments that have a greater than 90% success rate.
 They treat simple and complicated pain problems on an individualized treatment plan that doesn’t require surgery.